altocodenl/tagaway/readme.md

 ## License

-ac;pic is written by [Altocode](https://altocode.nl) and released into the public domain.
+tagaway is written by [Altocode](https://altocode.nl) and released into the public domain.

 The geographical information data file at `utils/cities500.txt` comes straight from the [GeoNames geographical database](http://www.geonames.org/), more precisely, [this file](http://download.geonames.org/export/dump/cities500.zip).
 We're very grateful to the GeoNames team for making this information available.